dgrigg/craft-migration-assistant/README.md

 ### Using events

 During the export event you can modify the \$event->value data to include any additional settings not already in the data to be exported.

-/**
+This is also the right place to update references to linked elements swapping our element id's for handles/slugs that are portable across environments.
-     * @event ExportEvent The event that is triggered before an element is exported */

-    const EVENT_BEFORE_EXPORT_ELEMENT = 'beforeExport';
+    @event ExportEvent - Triggered before an element is exported const EVENT_BEFORE_EXPORT_ELEMENT = 'beforeExport';

-   /**
-    * @event ExportEvent The event that is triggered before an element is exported */

-    const EVENT_BEFORE_EXPORT_FIELD_VALUE = 'beforeExportFieldValue';
+    @event ExportEvent - Triggered before an element field value is exported const EVENT_BEFORE_EXPORT_FIELD_VALUE = 'beforeExportFieldValue';

-    /**
-     * @event ImportEvent The event that is triggered before an element is imported, can be cancelled */ const EVENT_BEFORE_IMPORT_ELEMENT = 'beforeImport';
+    @event ImportEvent - Triggered before an element is imported, can be cancelled const EVENT_BEFORE_IMPORT_ELEMENT = 'beforeImport';

-   /**
-    * @event ImportEvent The event that is triggered before an element is exported */

-   const EVENT_BEFORE_IMPORT_FIELD_VALUE = 'beforeImportFieldValue';
+    @event ImportEvent - Triggered before an element field value is imported const EVENT_BEFORE_IMPORT_FIELD_VALUE = 'beforeImportFieldValue';

-    /**
-     * @event ImportEvent The event that is triggered before an element is imported */ const EVENT_AFTER_IMPORT_ELEMENT = 'afterImport';
+    @event ImportEvent - Triggered before an element is imported const EVENT_AFTER_IMPORT_ELEMENT = 'afterImport';